zijin-gu/extract-dis/README.md

 You can change the txt file for other subjects you want to download.
 ### 2. Extract the distance matrices.
 Be sure to run the FSL Setup for Matlab before doing the following.
 You can then use the extract_dis.m file run on your Matlab to extract the distance matrices for all the subjects you want.
+Make sure you change the file path correctly for you own.
 The results matrices will be saved in `Distance`.